Shippable/docs/sources/deploy/deploy-mvp-3.md

-page_main_title: Deploying a multi container application in parallel to a container orchestration service.
+page_main_title: Deploying a multi container application to a single node of a container orchestration service.
 main_section: Deploy
 sub_section: How To

-# Deploying a multi container application in parallel to a container orchestration service.
+# Deploying a multi container application to a single node of a container orchestration service.

-This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a multi container application to a container orchestration service like Amazon ECS, GKE or Docker Cloud.
-In this usecase, every container is deployed independently and in parallel whenever its image changes.
-This strategy is very useful when each micro-service or service is modeled as an image and you only want to deploy the micro-service / service that has changed.
-In addition, if multiple micro-service/service images change, those deployments happen faster since they are parallelized.
+This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a multi container application to a single node of a container orchestration service like Amazon ECS, GKE or Docker Cloud.
+Deploying multiple containers to a single node allows the containers to communicate with each other over loopback network or via container linking and is useful in usecases where containers have dependencies.

 ##1.
 Building blocks and Setup